cylu2/clean_data_project/CodeBook.md

 | tidyXAll         | A tidy data set of gpSmallData that contains mean values for each variable grouped by Activities and Subjects|

 ## Data Transformation

+In this code, the raw data is clean in the following steps:

+1.